New strain of Parvo

 way to their new lives.

-Diane~ Maggie CGC, Cindy, Freelee, Grandma, Sage and Val - Belle and Emmitt, foster dogs
+Diane~ Maggie CGC, Cindy, Freelee, Grandma, Sage and Val - Belle, Emmitt and Summer, foster dogs

 Josie, Ace, Rena, Annie, Bailey and Took-gone but never forgotten